julelang/manual/src/comptime/reflection.md

 The `comptime::ValueOf` function will return value information wrapper for the value.
 This wrapper provides some functionalities according the value.

 The value information wrapper provides functionalities only for the value.
-Not declaration, generic instances and other analysis-related informations.
+Not declaration, generic instances and other analysis-related information.

 ### Unwrap Expression of Wrapper